Willie Calhoun Player Props: Yankees vs. Dodgers

-The New York Yankees, including Willie Calhoun (.303 batting average in his past 10 games), take on starter Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Saturday at 7:15 PM ET.
+The New York Yankees, including Willie Calhoun (.378 on-base percentage in past 10 games, 64 points above season-long percentage), battle starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Sunday at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-1) against the Dodgers.

 Willie Calhoun Game Info & Props vs. the Dodgers